 In the past decade, video footage has entered the court as familiar evidence.
-With closed-circuit televisions (CCTVs), body cameras and other types of video evidence recorded in most public spaces, the general public needs privacy in light of legal proceedings.
-At Primeau Forensics, we offer audio redaction services and video redaction services to support privacy during litigation.
+With closed-circuit televisions (CCTVs), body-worn cameras (BWCs), and other types of video evidence recorded in most public spaces, the general public needs privacy in light of legal proceedings.
+At Primeau Forensics, we offer audio redaction services and video redaction services to assist law enforcement and government agencies with FOIA and litigation submission.

 When video footage becomes evidence, there is often information or people included in the clip that doesn’t relate to the case.
 This footage might come from a CCTV or a body-worn camera.
 Whatever the circumstances may be, audio and video redaction are methods to remove content not valuable to the court.